 How would you like to eat a dinner of insects in the dark?!
 Bats find their food with echolocation—show how with this mobile!

 Punch about four holes in both ends of the paper.
-Roll ends together and insert brass paper fasteners to make a cylinder.
+Roll ends together and insert paper fasteners to make a cylinder.
 Punch more holes around the bottom of the cylinder, and two more holes at the top.
 Lace and tie yarn between the top holes to create a hanger.

 Protection of the world’s tropical rainforests is a key environmental strategy for keeping the Earth healthy.
 Demonstrat